arzoo14/PCP-books/docs/PG/InstrumentingApplications.rst

 The *cluster* identifier is used by the MMV PMDA to further distinguish different applications, and is directly used for the MMV PMDA PMID cluster field described in
 :ref:`Example 2.3. __pmID_int Structure <Example 2.3. __pmID_int Structure>`, for all MMV PMDA metrics.

 All remaining parameters to **mmv_stats_init** define the metrics and instance domains that exist within the application.
-These are somewhat analagous to the final parameters of **pmdaInit(3)**, and are best explained using `Example 4.1.
+These are somewhat analogous to the final parameters of **pmdaInit(3)**, and are best explained using `Example 4.1.
 Memory Mapped Value Instance Structures`_ and `Example 4.2.
 Memory Mapped Value Metrics Structures`_.
 As mentioned earlier, the full source code for this example instrumented application can be found in ``${PCP_DEMOS_DIR}/mmv``.